How to Report

 How to report

-You should always check the accuracy of transactions appearing on your credit card statements.
-This will help you identify any unusual activity or transactions.
+You should always check the accuracy of transactions appearing on your statements.
+This will help you identify any unusual activity.
 Keep copies of receipts and check transactions against your statements regularly.

 If you come across any transactions that you don’t recognise, a little investigation can be the simplest way to resolve or determine your next steps, firstly: